samiamoura/student-list-jenkins-CI_CD/README.md

 ## Project description

-- This is a complete pipeline CI/CD with GitLab to deploy a python application in production
+- This is a pipeline CI/CD with Jenkins to deploy application in production